 02 of 10

-Similar to Labradors, Golden Retrievers are gun dogs that are excellent for hunting birds and other small prey.
+Similar to Labradors, golden retrievers are gun dogs that are excellent for hunting birds and other small prey.
 They are enthusiastic, loyal, and very trainable.
 They also make wonderful family companions and have a reputation for getting along very well with children.

 03 of 10

-The Beagle is a scent hound with an amazing nose and loud voice.
+The beagle is a scent hound with an amazing nose and loud voice.
 This breed is primarily used to hunt small game, especially rabbits.
 Beagles also make excellent companions for all kinds of households.

 04 of 10

-The American Foxhound is a scent hound full of determination.
+The American foxhound is a scent hound full of determination.
 This running hound thrives on the chase.
-Bred from English Foxhounds, the breed was first used mainly to hunt foxes.
+Bred from English foxhounds, the breed was first used mainly to hunt foxes.
 In time, the breed was used to hunt deer.
-They are still known as excellent fox and deer hunters (note that there are some legal restrictions with these types of hunting, depending on your location).Continue to 5 of 10 below.
+They are still known as excellent fox and deer hunters (note that there are some legal restrictions with this type of hunting, depending on your location).

 05 of 10